How to Get a Mutual Consent Divorce in Maryland (UPDATED: July 2018)

 - Reach and sign a binding Marital Settlement Agreement that outlines the terms and provisions for:

-- Appear in court for the divorce hearing
+- Appear in court for the divorce hearing; and

 The moral of this story?
 While mutual consent divorce has made it quicker and easier to get divorced in Maryland, you may pay a heavy price if you choose to go down this road without professional guidance.
 If you are facing a divorce in Maryland, either by mutual consent or otherwise, the best investment you can make in yourself and your future is to seek counsel from an experienced divorce lawyer.
 Your divorce attorney will ensure that your interests are being represented, and educate you so that you don’t make decisions based on short term convenience, but that will result in long term problems.
 To speak with an experienced Howard County divorce lawyer about your unique situation, call Coover Law Firm at (410) 553-5042 to schedule an initial consultation.

-So, in terms of how long a mutual consent divorce takes in Maryland, that is all dependent on how long it takes the parties to reach a resolution on the issues related to divorce.
+Therefore, how long a mutual consent divorce takes in Maryland is dependent on how long it takes the parties to reach a resolution on the issues related to divorce.
 If the couple is having difficulty coming to agreement, it is often beneficial to use a divorce mediator to help resolve the relevant issues.
 Once the Marital Settlement Agreement is completed and signed, the rest of the divorce process typically goes smoothly and quickly.

 If you are eligible for a divorce by mutual consent in Maryland, there are numerous benefits, including: